How do you create a Facebook page for your dental private practice that will convince people to book an appointment with you?d

 A Facebook page that did a great job in one of their posts was the OC Dental Specialists.
 Their post was about thanking the heroes in the first line who are fighting for us against Covid-19.
 A call to action that they had included in their post was to “Share this message with anyone you know fighting Covid-19 that needs a thank you”.
 OC Dental received 17 comments and 54 shares which is an excellent achievement.

-It is difficult for dental pages to get interaction and foot traffic, but it isn’t impossible.
+It is difficult for dentist pages to get interaction and foot traffic, but it isn’t impossible.
 Key takeaways are being active with your followers and posting relatable content.

 6. Maintain focus within your Facebook page.